duykhoa/quote_center/data/JimRohn.md

 developing any skill you want is available, earn any kind of income you want, have all the treasure you want, equity you want, relationship and family you want.

-Everything that you want is available.
-And the wisdom of the world that helps you get it, haven't read any book in the last 90 days.
-My teacher said, Mr. Rohn, you've messed up.

 Let result teaches you a great deal about your own activities, your own attitude and your own philosophy.